 Waiting for the HEIs in the country to send the confirmed list to DHERST can take ages.
 But, the Post Courier hinted that the final list could come out by late January or early February before the academic year starts.

-Many students, parents and stakeholders were asking the same question.
-Why was the list acceptance list 2021 not released on time.
 As mentioned, the process of selection, quality checks, confirming availability of spaces with HEIs, etc is challenging.
 DHERST must get it right the first time so that they do not mess up the final acceptance list.

 If you are someone with a special circumstance (non-school leaver, school leaver and self-sponsored ) and needed more time to prepare; make sure you mitigate the risks of losing your university placement before the academic year starts.